gracewu42/Chinese-legal-citation-style/README.md

 ![check_language](pictures/check_language.png)

-1.4 also check Chapter, Date Accessed, Day, Edition, Editors, Genre, Month, and Publisher, if they have not been checked.
+1.4 Also check Chapter, Date Accessed, Day, Edition, Editors, Genre, Month, and Publisher, if they have not been checked.

 ## 2. Add Chinese entries